 Just like physical health, mental health is important at every stage of life and is essential to your overall well-being.

-Whether you just returned from a deployment, were stateside for your whole time in service, or have been home for 40 years, it’s never too late to get professional treatment or support for the issues you’re dealing with.
-Receiving counseling or treatment as soon as possible can keep your symptoms from getting worse.
-Even Veterans who did not realize they were dealing with a mental health condition for many years have benefited from treatment and learned how to deal with their symptoms in new ways.
+- Whether you just returned from a deployment, were stateside during your whole time in service, or have been home for 40 years, it’s never too late to get treatment or support for the challenges you face.
+Even Veterans who didn’t realize they were dealing with a mental health condition for many years have improved their lives with treatment.

 - If you’ve just started experiencing symptoms — even if you aren’t even sure if anything is really wrong — reach out now.
 Receiving treatment as soon as possible may help prevent your symptoms from getting worse.

 - Some conditions occur alongside other mental or physical challenges, which may mask certain symptoms or make them worse.
 It’s helpful to have a full physical exam and mental health assessment for an accurate understanding of what’s going on.

 - Sometimes, alcohol or drug use can make mental health conditions worse and their treatments less effective.
 Reducing your alcohol or drug use may be an important step toward getting the full benefits of your treatment.
 There are VA and community treatment options available to help you decrease your alcohol or drug use, if needed.

 Recovering from a mental health challenge is a process that involves hope, action, problem-solving, and tapping into or building up your support system — in addition to close guidance from a trained professional.
 In recent years, research from around the world has dramatically increased our understanding of mental health conditions and how to treat them, enabling the successful treatment and recovery every day of Veterans who experience these conditions.
 Our video gallery has hundreds of real stories from Veterans whose lives prove that treatment can work and recovery is possible.